Drake-Designer/The-Elysium-Archive/README.md

 ## Deployment

-This project will be deployed on Heroku.
-Deployment steps will be documented here, including:
+The project will be deployed on Heroku.
-- environment variables
-- PostgreSQL configuration
-- automatic DEBUG switching for local vs production

 ## Behind the Scenes: My Development Journey